mpi/lodash-is-awesome/HIGHER_ORDER_FUNCTIONS.md

 > half(4);
 < 0.5
 ```
-... as you can see it returns invalid results.
+... returns, as you can see, invalid results.

-This happens, because earlier, order of parameters was irrelevant (because multiplication is [commutative](https://en.wikipedia.org/wiki/Commutative_property)).
+This happens, because earlier order of parameters was irrelevant (multiplication is [commutative](https://en.wikipedia.org/wiki/Commutative_property)).
 Now we need to fix second parameter and leave first parameter *loose*.
 We cannot do it with our naive implementation, but fortunately authors of Lodash took it into consideration and provided a solution for such cases.
 In Lodash we can *skip* parameter binding using a *placeholder* like this:
 ```javascript